At a Glance

 The course load each semester consists of four to six (typically five) university courses plus one mandatory Brown pro-seminar, launched during orientation and continuing on an individual basis throughout the semester.
 Students need to obtain 27-30 ECTS (European Credit Transfer System) credits, 6 of which are carried by the pro-seminar.
 For the remaining 21-24, they enroll in the university or universities which best meet(s) their academic needs.
 It is possible to combine study at two Paris universities at the same time, and enrollment at specialized schools, like l'École spéciale d'architecture (for architecture classes) or l'Institut catholique de Paris (for religious studies) is also possible.
 Tutors are available throughout the year to help students improve their writing, prepare for oral presentations or make sure science basics are adequate.

 Approximate dates are provided based on past programs; students should expect them to vary by year.
-Please refer to the program calendar for more specific information about program dates.
+Please refer to the Fall 2015 program calendar or Spring 2016 program calendar for specific information about program dates.

 - Fall semester: 3rd week in August - 3rd week in December OR mid January (depending on institution).